secuditor/secuditor-free/README.md

 ### 1️⃣ Download the ZIP file
 - #### [SecuditorFree_2.0.5.zip](https://github.com/secuditor/secuditor-free/releases/download/2.0.5/SecuditorFree_2.0.5.zip)

 ### 2️⃣ Extract & Run
 - Unzip the file
 - Double-click **SecuditorFree.exe**
 - For all features to work it is recommended to "Run as administrator"

-### 3️⃣ Navagation
+### 3️⃣ Navigation
-- Standart mouse Left / Right clicks
+- Standard mouse left and right clicks
-- Keyboards arrows for the left table
+- Keyboards arrows for the categories table

 ---